kevinyhe/handy/README.md

 # Handy

 Budget JARVIS, for a wannabe Iron Man.
+Submission for AI Hackfest 2025

 ## Testing